github/docs/content/development/map-creation/create-offline-maps-yourself.md

   &lt;node id='-24' visible='true' lat='1.3094000' lon='103.7784000'>
     &lt;tag k='created_by' v='GPSBabel-1.4.2'/>
     &lt;tag k='name' v='Street-Soccer Court'/>
-    &lt;tag k='amenity' v='point' />
+    <b>&lt;tag k='amenity' v='point' /></b>
   &lt;/node>
 </pre>

 Then convert the file using OsmAndMapCreator.
 You can check on the OSM site what tags are good ones to use, or you can just use this amenity.

 ## Using an Internet access proxy in OsmAndMapCreator